-- Next, we have to assess the current situation by finding of the resources, assumptions, constraints and other important factors which should be considered.
+- Next, we have to assess the current situation by finding the resources, assumptions, constraints, and other important factors which should be considered.

 - Then, from the business objectives and current situations, we need to create data mining goals to achieve the business objectives within the current situation.

 - Finally, a good data mining plan has to be established to achieve both business and data mining goals.
 The plan should be as detailed as possible.

 - First, the data understanding phase starts with initial data collection, which we collect from available data sources, to help us get familiar with the data.
-Some important activities must be performed including data load and data integration in order to make the data collection successfully.
+Some important activities must be performed including data load and data integration in order to make the data collection successful.

 - Next, the “gross” or “surface” properties of acquired data need to be examined carefully and reported.

 - Then, the data needs to be explored by tackling the data mining questions, which can be addressed using querying, reporting, and visualization.

-- Finally, the data quality must be examined by answering some important questions such as “Is the acquired data complete?”, “Is there any missing values in the acquired data?”
+- Finally, the data quality must be examined by answering some important questions such as “Is the acquired data complete?”, “Are there any missing values in the acquired data?”

 The data preparation typically consumes about 90% of the time of the project.
 The outcome of the data preparation phase is the final data set.
 Once available data sources are identified, they need to be selected, cleaned, constructed, and formatted into the desired form.
 The data exploration task at a greater depth may be carried during this phase to notice the patterns based on business understanding.